scaffold-eth/se-2-challenges/README.md

 📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat/hardhat.config.ts`

-👩‍🚀 You will want to run `yarn account` to see if you have a **deployer address**
+🔐 You will need to generate a **deployer address** using `yarn generate`  This creates a mnemonic and saves it locally.

-🔐 If you don't have one, run `yarn generate` to create a mnemonic and save it locally for deploying.
+👩‍🚀 Use `yarn account` to view your deployer account balances.

-⛽️ You will need to send ETH to your **deployer address** with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.

 > 📝 If you plan on submitting this challenge, be sure to set your `deadline` to at least `block.timestamp + 72 hours`